Number Base Converter

 Key Features

-Convert between bases 2 and 36
+Convert between bases 2 (binary) through 36

 Support for binary, octal, decimal, hexadecimal

-Works entirely in your browser for privacy
+Works entirely in your browser

 📖